OrchardCMS/OrchardCore/src/docs/reference/modules/Resources/README.md

 ```
 #### Link tag

-A link tag is used to define the relationship between the current document and an external resource such as a a favicon or stylesheet.
+A link tag is used to define the relationship between the current document and an external resource such as a favicon or stylesheet.
 For a stylesheet, however, use the [style helper](#register-a-named-script).

 ``` liquid tab="Liquid"
 {% link rel:"icon", type:"image/png", sizes:"16x16", src:"~/MyTheme/favicon/favicon-16x16.png" %}